tarting/pysotope/README.md

 # pysotope

-A command line tool for reducing Double Spike Isotope measurements acquired on the IsoprobeT and Phoenix instruments at the Geology Section at the University of Copenhagen.
+A Python 3 module and command line tool for reducing Double Spike Isotope measurements acquired on the IsoprobeT and Phoenix instruments at the Geology Section at the University of Copenhagen.

 # User guide